simopt-admin/simopt/README.md

 python -m simopt
 ```

-## Changes to Traffic_signal model

-1. Adapt the Traffic signal model so that the size of system can be controlled by user.
-* Number of veins and arteries is an input by the user.
-* Probability is not an input, is calculated inside the code and based on the lambda values provided by the user

-2. Fixed the average waiting time problem, where the average wait would eventually converge to zero.
-This happened because when the runtime was done the waiting time of the cars still in the system would be set to zero.
-This was solved by making the calculation of the average waiting time now counting the cars that were still in the system.

-3. Fixed the calculation of the system time by creating a new car object to indicate the time in which each car leaves the system.

 ## Contributing
 You can contribute problems and solvers to SimOpt (or fix other coding bugs) by [forking](https://docs.github.com/en/get-started/quickstart/fork-a-repo) the repository and initiating [pull requests](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests) in GitHub to request that your changes be integrated.